1a1a11a/PyMimircache/README.md

 #### git clone

-If you use Github repo, after git clone, do `git submodules update --init` to clone the CMimircache module.
+If you use the Github repo, after the git clone, do `git submodules update --init` to clone the CMimircache module.

 Alternative using docker
 ------------------------

-As an alternative, you can use PyMimircache in a docker container, according to our simple benchmark, the performance difference between using a bare metal and a docker container is less than 10%.
+As an alternative, you can use PyMimircache in a docker container.
+According to our simple benchmark, the performance difference between using a bare metal and a docker container is less than 10%.

 ### Use interactive shell